MindWorkAI/AI-Studio/README.md

 - October 2024: We have our first financial supporter: Thank you @richard-stanton for financially supporting AI Studio.
 The supporter page in the app will be updated accordingly with the next update.

 - October 2024: The [German Aerospace Center (DLR)](https://en.wikipedia.org/wiki/German_Aerospace_Center) ([Website](https://www.dlr.de/en)) will use AI Studio at least within the scope of one project and will also contribute to its further development.
 This is great news.

+Features we have recently released:

+- v0.9.15: Added the bias-of-the-day assistant.
+Tells you about a cognitive bias every day.
+- v0.9.13: You can use `ollama` providers secured with API keys.
+- v0.9.12: Added a job posting assistant to the business category and improved grammar & spelling check and rewrite assistants.
+- v0.9.11: Added enforcement of minimal confidence levels & dark mode.
+- v0.9.10: Added support for the OpenAI `o1` model.

 ## What is AI Studio?